How to Setup Airthings' Radon Monitor

 Thank you for your interest in radon testing.
-In this video I will be showing you how to utilize the detector in front of you to help deliver an accurate test.
+This instruction guide will show you how to utilize the detector to help deliver an accurate test.

 When you first open the box you will be faced with the AirThings Corentium Home Digital Radon Detector.
 You will notice that the monitor will either display numbers or Dashes, this is because the device constantly reads the air to deliver results.
 So what you will need to do is reset the device, to start your test.